junxit/us-congress-bills-114/metadata.md

 - 2016-12-08 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 114-396.
 - 2016-12-08 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 114-396.
 - 2016-12-08 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 718.
+- 2016-12-10 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S7132-7135; text of amendment in the nature of a substitute: CR S7132-7135)
+- 2016-12-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S7132-7135; text of amendment in the nature of a substitute: CR S7132-7135)